hpulst/pacemaker/pacemaker_changenotifier/README.md

 ### TODO

-- [ ]  Add AnimationList
-  - How to inform the _list, to remove an item?
 - [ ]  Add dates
 - [ ]  Add Calendar overview
 - [ ]  Use 'expand / collapse' list entry with ExpansionTile class or use details screen to reveal more workout information